supmine/supmine/README.md

 - **Technology**: Docker, Kubernetes, Terraform, CI/CD, PostgreSQL, MongoDB, Redis, Kafka
 - **Tools**: Git, GitHub, GitLab, Jira, Confluence, Notion, Figma, Adobe XD

+### 🎯 Future Goals

+- "My ultimate goal is to build a startup that positively impacts the lives of millions, especially in my hometown of Thailand.
+I'm excited about the possibilities that lie ahead and eager to learn and grow on this journey"

 ### 📫 How to reach me

 <p align="center">